 Often I was asked why - as a physician - I started to work with computers.
 I cannot answer that question.
 But I know for sure that very early, already in 1957 as a first year student of medicine, I experienced the need for better information for the physician in the moment of decision.
-Had the doctor who maltreated me after a traffic accident used an active Electronic Health Record, I would not have spent many month (September to April) helpless in bed, lying flat on my back and missing a whole year of studies.
-The physician responsible for that disaster was - at least nominally - a specialist for both, surgery and orthopedics.
-And some years later I had discussions with my Doktorvater (supervisor of my MD-thesis) about the use of computers in medicine to overcome the rapid growth of medical knowwledge (see fig. 2.1) In 1968 he phoned me and asked whether I was still engaded in computer work.
-Then I had already brought into daily routine programmed reporting.
+Had the doctor who maltreated me after a traffic accident used an active Electronic Health Record, I would not have spent many months (September to April) helpless in bed, lying flat on my back and missing a whole year of studies.
+The physician responsible for that disaster was - at least nominally - a specialist for both surgery and orthopedics.
+And some years later I had discussions with my Doktorvater (supervisor of my MD-thesis) about the use of computers in medicine to overcome the rapid growth of medical knowledge[1] (see fig. 2.1)

+In 1968 he phoned me and asked whether I was still engaged in computer work.
+By then I had already brought programmed reporting into daily routine.
 So the answer was yes.
-And he told me of a position in Stuttgart at the Bosch-hospital for a physician who knew programming an IBM 360/30.
-I got it and switched to full time programming.
-In 1969 I got the responsability for the calculating center and organisation of the German Clinic for Diagnostic in Wiesbaden.
-From there I was called to the Goethe University in Frankfurt end of 1976.
-All the time I continued with my attempts to bring better information to the physician.
-I always knew that this required to know and understand what he documented in the medical record.
-Only this would enable the computer to know how to help the physician with his decision problem.
+And he told me of a position in Stuttgart at the well known Robert-Bosch-Hospital for a physician who knew how to program an IBM 360/30 computer.
+I got the job and switched to full time programming.
+In 1969 I got the responsibilty for the data processing center and organisation of the German Clinic for Diagnostic in Wiesbaden.
+From there I was called to the J.W.Goethe University in Frankfurt in 1976.
+During all that time I continued with my attempts to bring better information to the physician.
+I always knew that this required the computer to understand what was documented in the medical record.
+Only this knowledge would enable the computer to help the physician with his decision problem.
 The data of the patient has to be known and understood to search for relevant information for the actual decision.
 But how to get valid electronic data about the patient from the physician?
-The handwritten records were no help ...
+The handwritten records were no help . . .